 Formulated ready to use by gardeners and allotment growers who want to improve their soils and container growth mixes to the best they can be.

-The biochar/colloidal humus matrix acts as ‘sponge’ for water and essential nutrients – storing them ready for use.
+The biochar/colloidal humus matrix acts as a ‘sponge’ for water and essential nutrients – storing them ready for use.
 The ‘sponge’ matrix supports increased levels of soil microbes.
 The microbes (notably mycorrhizal fungi) can access the stored nutrients.
 Microbes form symbiotic relationships with plant roots and supply nutrients to the roots.
-This mechanism is sometimes described as ‘improved soil health leading to improved plant growth’.
+This mechanism is sometimes described as ‘improved soil health leading to improved plant growth.

 Yes - very different.

 We have looked beyond 'mixing'.
-We start with the soil biology and build a soil improver matrix that supports microbes.
+We start with soil biology and build a soil improver matrix that supports microbes.
 Many of these microbes work with the plant root hairs to move nutrients into the plants.
 In our analogy above, we are filling the sponge pores with colloidal humus.
 This holds more water and nutrients and supports microbes.
-We believe, the most effective way is to add the biochar into the active compost heap and sell a 'integrated mix' of colloidal humus and biochar.
+We believe the most effective way is to add the biochar into the active compost heap and sell an 'integrated mix' of colloidal humus and biochar.

-Key: CH = colloidal humus, BC = biochar, TM = micronized trace minerals, NPK - nitrogen phosphorus, potassium nutrients, POM = particulate organic matter (ie compost). * Soil will contain mostly clay, sand and silt particles.
+Key: CH = colloidal humus, BC = biochar, TM = micronized trace minerals, NPK - nitrogen phosphorus, potassium nutrients, POM = particulate organic matter (i.e. compost). * Soil will contain mostly clay, sand and silt particles.

 Do I need to add SF60 each year?

 Do remember – the product will help your plants access nutrients.
 However, if you are heavy cropping, the vegetables taken away deplete the NKP soil nutrients.
 Hence you will need to top up NPKs via your chosen organic feed/fertiliser.
 To maintain nutrients level – you have to put back what you take away.

 Yes, but the cost might be prohibitive, Adding SF60 can dramatically reduce the time taken to repair soil as you are adding a large percentage of stable biochar and colloidal humus.

 Soil is degraded usually by a combination of nutrient depletion and loss of colloidal humus.
 The spiral gets faster as it proceeds – the loss of colloidal humus also affects water retention and soil aggregation leading to the dust bowl syndrome.
-We feel it is fair to state the essential difference between fertile and infertile soil is colloidal humus and its role to glue and aggregate soil particles.
-As soil degrades, adding fertilisers becomes less effective - due to run off (leaching).
+We feel it is fair to state the essential difference between fertile and infertile soil is colloidal humus and its role to glue and aggregating soil particles.
+As soil degrades, adding fertilisers becomes less effective - due to runoff (leaching).
 Again this is linked to the decline in colloidal humus.
-It can take 50 years to completely degrade soil and 50 years to repair using compost and no till regimes.
+It can take 50 years to completely degrade soil and 50 years to repair using compost and no-till regimes.
 Compost decomposes but leaves very little colloidal humus, hence it can take a long time to rebuild the humus.
 We believe adding SF60 can dramatically reduce the time to repair as we are adding stable biochar and colloidal humus.
 We are happy to work with the experts who can prove this.

-The scientific evidence suggests biochar and or colloidal humus can survive in soils hundreds and in some cases thousands of years.
+The scientific evidence suggests biochar and or colloidal humus can survive in soils for hundreds and in some cases thousands of years.
 The exact lifetime depends on many variables.
 Our tests (using CO2 respiration levels), indicated at least 10 years.
 (It takes much more sophisticated test equipment to measure beyond 10 years!)